How Therapeutic Activities for Children Can Enhance Your Home Life

 Forgiveness.
 It’s such a loaded topic.
 There’s so much pain and doubt associated with that word — maybe bitterness, resentment, anguish, or grief.

 Something shook you to your core, caused you deep sadness, and now you wonder: how can I move on from this?
-What does God expect me today?
+What does God expect me to do today?
 How can I forgive someone when I’m still dealing with the emotional fallout of how they’ve hurt me?
+Huntington Beach Christian Counseling offers a compassionate space to explore these questions, find healing, and move forward with hope.

 Does forgiving others mean pretending you weren’t hurt?
 Does it minimize the pain that person has caused or the harm they’ve done?